What is immunotherapy?

 Vaccines to treat cancer

-Researchers are looking at whether vaccines can be used as a treatment to help the immune system to recognise and attack cancer cells.
+Researchers are looking at whether vaccines can help the immune system to recognise and attack cancer cells.

 Cytokines are a group of proteins in the body that play an important part in boosting the immune system.